 Set in the year that real newspaper headlines told of North America’s hard turn to the right, 1979 offers a small-town take on the buried lives of those who almost never make the news, and one boy’s attempt to make sense of it all.

 Ray Robertson is the Jerry Lee Lewis of North American Letters.

-Ray Robertson is the author of the novels Home Movies, Heroes, Moody Food, Gently Down the Stream, What Happened Later, David, and I Was There the Night He Died, as well as two collections of non-fiction: Mental Hygiene: Essays on Writers and Writing and, most recently, Why Not?
-Fifteen Reasons to Live, which was short-listed for the Hillary Weston Prize for non-fiction and long-listed for the Charles Taylor Prize for non-fiction.
-He lives in Toronto.
+Ray Robertson is the author of the novels Home Movies, Heroes, Moody Food, Gently Down the Stream, What Happened Later, David, and I Was There the Night He Died, as well as three collections of non-fiction: Mental Hygiene: Essays on Writers and Writing and Why Not?
+Fifteen Reasons to Live, and Lives of the Poets (with Guitars).
+His latest novel is 1979.
+Born and raised in Southwestern Ontario, he lives in Toronto.

 When he describes the art and craft of these 13 artists . . . you can hear the tender vocals, the searing guitars, every one of their creative idiosyncrasies.
 And you can feel Robertson’s passion for the material in every word . . . he’s done meticulous research to learn their life stories and delve into their personal pedcadillos . . . boy, can he write.